spacekitcat/huffman-code-2019SEP10/README.md

 ## Progress

-I've implemented a Transform stream to count byte occurrences of its input.
-I'm probably going to use a priority queue to generate the tree.
+I've implemented a Transform stream to count byte occurrences of its input and a heap structure for constructing the tree.
+The heap and transform code currently collaborate to list all of the unique bytes, ordered from highest occurrences to lowest.

 ## Build